 (5) Is professionally or mentally incompetent or physically incapable;

-(6) Is addicted to, or habitually abuses, any narcotic or controlled substance as defined by Unit A of Chapter 9 of Title 48;
+(6) Is addicted to, or habitually abuses, any narcotic or controlled substance as defined by Chapter 9 of Title 48;

-(7) Provides, or attempts to provide, professional services while under the influence of alcohol or while using any narcotic or controlled substance as defined by Unit A of Chapter 9 of Title 48, or other drug in excess of therapeutic amounts or without valid medical indication;
+(7) Provides, or attempts to provide, professional services while under the influence of alcohol or while using any narcotic or controlled substance as defined by Chapter 9 of Title 48, or other drug in excess of therapeutic amounts or without valid medical indication;

 (8) Willfully makes or files a false report or record in the practice of a health occupation;